Azure/azure-sdk-for-net/sdk/openai/Azure.AI.OpenAI/README.md

 The use your own data feature is unique to Azure OpenAI and won't work with a client configured to use the non-Azure service.
 See [the Azure OpenAI using your own data quickstart](https://learn.microsoft.com/azure/ai-services/openai/use-your-data-quickstart) for conceptual background and detailed setup instructions.

-**NOTE:** The concurrent use of [Chat Functions](#use-chat-functions) and Azure Chat Extensions on a single request is not yet supported.
+**NOTE:** The concurrent use of [Chat Functions](#use-chat-functions) and Azure Chat Extensions on a single request isn't yet supported.
 Supplying both will result in the Chat Functions information being ignored and the operation behaving as if only the Azure Chat Extensions were provided.
 To address this limitation, consider separating the evaluation of Chat Functions and Azure Chat Extensions across multiple requests in your solution design.

 ```C# Snippet:ChatUsingYourOwnData
 // Extension methods to use data sources with options are subject to SDK surface changes.
 Suppress the